dtonys/bbuck-demo/README.md

 The server will be polling malcom's account every 3 seconds to see if new friends are added.

-The friends list will be stored in `malcom_epic_friends` table, and will be updated whenever a new friend is detected.
+The friends list will be stored in `friends` table, and will be updated whenever a new friend is detected.

 As the friends list returns only the `epic_user_id`, and the user provides the `epic_username`, we need a way to connect the two.
 We'll do a GET request to `https://fortniteapi.com/profile/<epic_username>/pc` to get the `epic_user_id` given an `epic_username`.